 - High protein tofu and veggie stir-fry (serves 1): 100g organic tofu, 1 cup frozen green beans, ½ a cup of broad beans, 1 cup mixed cauliflower and broccoli, 1 pot of microwave brown rice dressed with honey soy.

-- Vegetarian bean chili (serves 2 plus leftovers for your lunch tomorrow): 1tbsp tomato paste, 1 clove garlic roughly chopped (or a tsp of minced garlic), 1tbsp olive oil, 1tsp salt, 1 tsp pepper, 1 tsp chili flakes- add together to a jar and shake until mixed well.
+- Vegetarian bean chilli (serves 2 plus leftovers for your lunch tomorrow): 1tbsp tomato paste, 1 clove garlic roughly chopped (or a tsp of minced garlic), 1tbsp olive oil, 1tsp salt, 1 tsp pepper, 1 tsp chilli flakes- add together to a jar and shake until mixed well.
 Add to a large heated pot before adding 1 can of mixed beans (drained and rinsed).
-Finally add 1 tin of crushed tomatoes.
-Add more chili if you like it spicy.
+Finally, add 1 tin of crushed tomatoes.
+Add more chilli if you like it spicy.
 Serve with microwave brown rice, 1tbsp of Greek yoghurt and top with some grated cheese.

-- Nutritious tuna salad: microwave 1 serve of brown rice.
-Take 1 tin of tuna (chili tuna is my favourite), 3 handfuls of mixed leaves, 1 handful of coleslaw mix, 1 handful of raw nuts, 1 handful of mini tomatoes and half an avocado – mix well.
+- Nutritious tuna salad: microwave 1 serving of brown rice.
+Take 1 tin of tuna (chilli tuna is my favourite), 3 handfuls of mixed leaves, 1 handful of coleslaw mix, 1 handful of raw nuts, 1 handful of mini tomatoes and half an avocado – mix well.
 Dress with olive oil and balsamic or lemon/lime juice.
-I also add chili flakes, salt and pepper.
+I also add chilli flakes, salt and pepper.